Ptrskay3/pysprint-cli/README.md

       - "my_another_file_to_skip.psd"
   ```

 - `skiprows`: The number of lines to skip in each loaded file.
-It's equivalent to `pysprint.Dataset.parse_raw`'s skiprows option (and internalls calls that too).
+It's equivalent to `pysprint.Dataset.parse_raw`'s skiprows option.
 Must be a non-negative integer.

   - Example: